 Jimmy Waldo is an American keyboard player, songwriter, and producer.
-He has recorded and performed with several bands including New England, Alcatrazz, Blackthorne, and Quiet Riot.
+He has recorded and performed with several bands, including New England, Alcatrazz, Blackthorne, and Quiet Riot.
 Currently, Waldo is a member of the former Alcatrazz vocalist Graham Bonnet’s band.
 The band toured across Europe in May, and in Tampere Finland, I had a chance to sit down with Jimmy.
-This time we decided to skip the usual Alcatrazz talk and discuss other subjects including his current stint with the Bonnet band, the story of Blackthorne, the state of New England, and Jimmy’s colorful past with the former KISS guitarist Vinnie Vincent, who recently returned to the public eye after a 20-year absence.
+This time we decided to skip the usual Alcatrazz talk and discuss other subjects, including his current stint with the Bonnet band, the story of Blackthorne, the state of New England, and Jimmy’s colorful past with the former KISS guitarist Vinnie Vincent, who recently returned to the public eye after a 20-year absence.

 BACK IN THE GROOVE

 Jimmy Waldo: I’ve really enjoyed it, and it’s nice being back with Graham.
 I missed working with him, and it’s just fun being in a band.
 I’ve always been a band guy.
 I don’t like touring as a sideman, like a lot of guys would want to take any gig.
 I feel more comfortable being in a band situation where I’m involved in the band.
-Graham and I have always gotten along and always had fun together.
+Graham and I have always gotten along and have always had fun together.
 And the new guys in the band are great.
 It feels like a real band situation.
 So, I love it.

 How did the reconnection between you and Graham happen?

 Jimmy Waldo: Graham’s manager called me.
-He was discussing about putting out some reissues of some music that I had done with Bob Kulick and Graham, in a band called Blackthorne.
+He discussed putting out some reissues of some music that I had done with Bob Kulick and Graham in a band called Blackthorne.
 Bob and I were talking about Blackthorne, and that was working out.
 Then he asked, would I like to play keyboards on Graham’s new record.
 They weren’t done yet, they were in the middle of writing, and stuff and I said, sure.
 Then I thought, I should go to see Graham.
 I hadn’t seen Graham in a long time.
 I went over to Graham’s place, and we hung out.
 It was great seeing him again, and we had some laughs.
 I started playing, and then I got involved in the writing, and I ended up playing on the whole record.
-It really happened very naturally.
+It happened very naturally.

-At that time, you also did a couple of “Alcatrazz re-union” shows including you, Gary Shea and Graham, right?
+At that time, you also did a couple of “Alcatrazz re-union” shows, including you, Gary Shea, and Graham, right?

 Jimmy Waldo: Yeah.
 We had just done some New England shows so, we brought Gary Shea in and did some Alcatrazz stuff.
 We did some shows in Texas, and then we went to Japan.
 We did about a 45 minutes show in Japan, along with the Graham Bonnet band show.